Are Piano Lessons Worth It for Adults?

 A Piano Make Your Home More Beautiful

 Yes, you’re learning something new.
 You are taking care of your brain, and it has been proven scientifically that playing music helps keep your brain more trainable and healthy.
+The same applies to art classes and other continuing education for adults.
 These are all boilerplates, but if you need more information, this link has a study showing that playing music promotes brain plasticity throughout your life.

 That said, putting a piano in your home makes the space more beautiful, welcoming, and fun.
 Your children and grandchildren can play the piano, and anyone entering the house is automatically uplifted.
 A piano also adds to the perceived value of your home.
 Sure, an appraiser isn’t going to add value to your home because you own a piano, but there’s a reason realtors always stage a home with a piano.